-I started researching and implementing intermittent fasting about 3 years ago.
-I first learned about it from Dr. Sara Solmon and then I noticed Dr. Mercola was writing about it.
+I started researching and implementing intermittent fasting about 6 years ago when I first learned about it from Dr. Sara Solomon.

-Let’s take a look at the benefits of Intermittent Fasting and then I’ll tell you a few ways you can easily do it.
+Let’s take a look at the benefits of Intermittent Fasting and then I’ll tell you a few ways you can easily get started doing it.

 Benefits Of Intermittent Fasting

-There are many benefits of Intermittent Fasting that struck me when I first heard about it.
-Here are just a few:
+There are many benefits of Intermittent Fasting that struck me when I first heard about it and I’ll list a few here.

 1) It Helps You Burn Fat